These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only your good-day symptoms

-Why: Veterans often present at exams on days when they are feeling relatively well, or they describe their average day instead of their worst day.
+Veterans often present at exams on days when they are feeling relatively well, or they describe their average day instead of their worst day.
 VA adjudicators are instructed under M21-1 to consider the full range of severity including bad days.

-Do this instead: Explicitly describe your worst-day symptoms and state: 'This is not my worst day.
+Instead: Explicitly describe your worst-day symptoms and state: 'This is not my worst day.
 On my worst days, I experience [specific symptoms].'
 Submit a lay statement or buddy statement documenting your worst-day functioning.

 Impact: All levels - worst-day presentation is the legal standard for rating purposes